 But, before we dive deep into this idea of the 30 day no contact rule, let me ask you a quick question.

-So which one are you (and don’t worry, I’ve got some good stuff for you whether you fall into Camp A or Camp B)?
+So which one are you (and don’t worry, I’ve got some good stuff for you whether you’re in Category 1 or Category 2.

 In fact, you may get to the end of the break and realise you’re ready to move on or that you want to continue having more time to heal.

-More than likely, you’ll grow to appreciate your own company and you may be ready to say “no way” to anything less than your expectations.
+The biggest thing is that you’ll grow to appreciate your own company and through this you’ll be more than ready to say “no way” to anything less than your expectations.

 This is the perfect way to take your power back after a breakup.

-This is the part of this whole process that excites me the most is seeing you fully empowered after this experience.
+I am all about you finding yourself again.
+The part of this that excites me the most is seeing you fully empowered after this experience.
 Breakups have this crazy way of bringing mighty women to their knees in a way nothing else seems to be able to do, but I want to give you your power back.

 How to Give Your EX (and yourself) Space